lgorissen/k4d/lab 19/README.md

 # 19. Volume hostPath: Worker Node file system

-The previous lab has the *emptyDir* Volume type.
-Kubernetes knows a lot of different (types of) Volumes.
+The previous lab covered the *emptyDir* Volume type.
+Kubernetes knows a lot of different Volume types.
 They can be clustered in some categories:

 | Volume type  | Description                                                     | Lab   |
 |--------------|-----------------------------------------------------------------|-------|